serhii-bohutskyi/bohutskyi.com/posts/_posts/2017-10-27-stages-of-team-development.markdown

 ## Norming

-When people starts resolve their differences, starts norming phase.
+When people start resolve their differences, starts norming phase.
 They may socialize together.
 One another can ask for help and provide constructive feedback.
 On this stage progress will be better as before.
-People starts give strong commitment.
+People start give strong commitment.

 ## Performing